 Daily disconnections via 5 Ghz connection is frustrating and after two full days of troubleshooting, I’ve folded to my knees and settled on 2.4 because that is what makes the BS2 happy.
 That or have plugged it next to the router.
 What’s most annoying is to turn this thing off.
 It has to be tilted awkwardly to the right to reach for a button on the bottom left.
 Also packaging can be a lot more plush to be taken seriously.

-When venturing this far out, it’s a combination of qualities and sound you’re after that cannot quite be explained by numbers.
+When venturing this far out, it’s a combination of qualities and sound that cannot quite be explained by numbers.